kameocode/any-dao/README.md

 use getter references instead of property references:
 (`UserODB::getEmail` instead of `UserODB::email`)

-You can also assign paths and expressionsó to variables and reference them later:
+You can also assign paths and expressions to variables and reference them later:
 ```
     val listOfUsers = anyDao.all(UserODB::class) {
         val taskName = it[UserODB::task, TaskODB::name]